 Secure Shell Client Configuration Files

 The Secure Shell configuration file contains settings that are specific to the Secure Shell client connection.
-This user-specific file is created and updated automatically when you modify your settings using the Reflection Secure Shell Settings dialog box. and settings are saved automatically when you close this dialog box.
+This user-specific file is created and updated automatically when you modify your settings using the Reflection Secure Shell Settings dialog box.
 Settings are saved automatically when you close this dialog box.
 The file name and location is:

 <personal documents folder>\Attachmate\Reflection\.ssh\config